CONSULTATION FEE RANGE – $150-$200

 How Much Can I Purchase & Possess with an MMJ Card?

-Certified patients and caregivers can purchase up to 2.5 ounces in 30 days.
-Those with cancer can buy up to six ounces in 30 days and up to four grams of THC in a combustible delivery form if authorized by their doctor.
-Minors who qualify are not allowed to buy or consume dried leaves and flowers.
+Certified patients and caregivers can purchase up to 2.5 ounces in 30 days (maximum THC concentration of 4000mg) and possess a maximum of three ounces at any time.
+Those with cancer or are otherwise eligible for an enhanced amount can buy up to six ounces in 30 days.
+Minors who qualify cannot buy or consume dried leaves and flowers.

 Also, patients aged 19+ can purchase the following types of cannabis: